debug-ml-iclr2019/debug-ml-iclr2019.github.io/README.md

 ### Submission Instructions
 - Submission page: [https://easychair.org/conferences/?conf=debugml19](https://easychair.org/conferences/?conf=debugml19)
 - Submit extended abstracts of 1 page (not including references, and an optional appendix) using any template with minimum 11 point font and page margins of at least 1 inch.
-The 1-page limit is strict, but references and an optional appendix can be as many pages as needed.
-The optional appendix can be used for screenshots, video links, blog posts, or any other supporting material, however as reviewers may not read the optional appendix, the extended abstract should standalone.
+The 1-page limit is strict, but references and optional appendix (for e.g. screenshots, video links, etc.) can be as many pages as needed.
+As reviewers may not read the optional appendix, the extended abstract should standalone.
 - In EasyChair, you will be asked to select if you would like to present your work, if accepted, as a talk (7-15 minutes) during a Debugging-in-Practice session at the workshop, or as an interactive demo during a Posters & Demos session, or both.
 - If you intend to present your work as a demo, we strongly encourage you to provide screenshots of the demo in the optional appendix.
 - The reviewing process is not blind, hence you do not need to anonymize your submission.
 Links to software implementations need not be anonymized.